apache/druid/docs/querying/groupbyquery.md

 }
 ```

-Response returned would be equivalent to concatenating result of 3 groupBy queries with "dimensions" field being ["D1", "D2", D3"], ["D1", "D3"] and ["D3"] with appropriate `DimensionSpec` json blob as used in above query.
+The result of the subtotalSpec would be equivalent to concatenating the result of three groupBy queries, with the "dimensions" field being `["D1", "D2", D3"]`, `["D1", "D3"]` and `["D3"]`, given the `DimensionSpec` shown above.
-Response for above query would look something like below...
+The response for the query above query would look something like:

 ```json
 [